 Making certain lifestyle adjustments is also recommended:

 Brain stem glioma is a challenging condition to treat, due to its critical location in the brain.
-The treatment approach is individualized based on factors like the tumor's specific characteristics and the patient's overall health.
+The treatment approach is individualized based on factors like the tumour's specific characteristics and the patient's overall health.
 Here are some common treatment modalities:

 In addition to the above treatments, supportive care services are crucial for managing symptoms and improving quality of life.
 This includes medication to control symptoms such as pain, seizures, or swelling, as well as physical therapy, occupational therapy, and psychological support.